 “From a valuation increase standpoint, [investors] are very happy,” said Robin Riddell, an analyst at PitchBook.

 In prior rounds, Compass has handed investors nearly 44 percent of its shares, according to data from PitchBook.
 In 2013, Compass sold more than 5.4 million shares at $10 a share.
 A year later, it sold 1.8 million shares at $20.77 a share.
-For its Series C, Compass sold 1.4 million shares at $40.50 a share, PitchBook data shows.
+For its Series C, Compass sold 1.4 million shares at $40.50 a share, PitchBook data show.

-While Compass’ attempt to raise more money is not unexpected – venture capital experts said it’s common for startups that haven’t yet posted profits to raise money on a regular basis – insiders speculated that Compass may have more trouble raising funds this time around.
+While Compass’ attempt to raise more money is not unexpected – venture capital experts said it’s common for startups that haven’t yet posted profits to raise money on a regular basis – insiders speculated Compass may have more trouble raising funds this time around.

 In addition to lingering skepticism about the firm’s business plan, the market for venture capital has tightened in recent months amid rumblings of a tech bubble.